cybertraining-dsc/su22-reu-385/time-series-prediction/autocorrelation/autocorrelation.md

 # Autocorrelation in images/Time Series

-The degree of similarity between a given time series and a lagged version of itself over successive time intervals is referred to as autocorrelation.
+This is the degree of similarity between a given time series and a lagged version of itself over successive time intervals is referred to as autocorrelation.
 In other words, autocorrelation is used to assess the relationship between a variable's current value and any previous values to which you have access.